firebolt-db/godocs/docs/Guides/query-data/using-the-api.md

 # Firebolt API

 Use the Firebolt REST API to execute queries on engines programmatically.
 Learn how to use the API, including authentication, working with engines and executing queries.
-A service account is required to access the API - learn about [managing service accounts here](../managing-your-organization/service-accounts.md).
+A service account is required to access the API.
+Learn about [managing programmatic access to Firebolt](../managing-your-organization/service-accounts.md).

 * Topic toC
 {:toc}